Laser diffraction analysis: Optical setup

 Laser diffraction analysis is typically accomplished via a red He-Ne laser or laser diode, a high-voltage power supply, and structural packaging.
 Alternatively, blue laser diodes or LEDs of shorter wavelength may be used.
 The light source affects the detection limits, with lasers of shorter wavelengths better suited for the detection of submicron particles.
 Angling of the light energy produced by the laser is detected by having a beam of light go through a flow of dispersed particles and then onto a sensor.
 A lens is placed between the object being analyzed and the detector's focal point, causing only the surrounding laser diffraction to appear.
 The sizes the laser can analyze depend on the lens' focal length, the distance from the lens to its point of focus.
 As the focal length increases, the area the laser can detect increases as well, displaying a proportional relationship.

 Multiple light detectors are used to collect the diffracted light, which are placed at fixed angles relative to the laser beam.
 More detector elements extend sensitivity and size limits.
 A computer can then be used to detect the object's particle sizes from the light energy produced and its layout, which the computer derives from the data collected on the particle frequencies and wavelengths.

 In practical terms, laser diffraction instruments can measure particles in liquid suspension, using a carrier solvent, or as dry powders, using compressed air or simply gravity to mobilize the particles.
 Sprays and aerosols generally require a specific setup.

 Results

 Volume-weighted particle size distribution

 Because the light energy recorded by the detector array is proportional to the volume of the particles, laser diffraction results are intrinsically volume-weighted.
 This means that the particle size distribution represents the volume of particle material in the different size classes.
-This is in contrast to counting-based optical methods such as microspcopy or dynamic image analysis, which report the number of particles in the different size classes.
+This is in contrast to counting-based optical methods such as microscopy or dynamic image analysis, which report the number of particles in the different size classes.
 That the diffracted light is proportional to the particle’s volume also implies that results are assuming particle sphericity, i.e. that the particle size result is an equivalent spherical diameter.
 Hence particle shape cannot be determined by the technique.

 The main graphical representation of laser diffraction results is the volume-weighted particle size distribution, either represented as density distribution (which highlights the different modes) or as cumulative undersize distribution.